aneldev/dyna-ts-module-boilerplate/README.md

 The debugger will start automatically (as web page) in your default browser.
 The debugger works **only** in Chrome.

+### Simply run

+Call `npm run debug-build` to start the builder.
+This builder watches your changes made in debug/ & src/ folders.

+Call `npm run run-debug-build` and will run you debug application on node.js.

+The built code, ready to run is under the `debug-ground/debug-on-nodejs` path.

 # Test

 ## Write tests